Blake-Stanley/The-Magic-Formula/README.md

 ## How does it work?

-Every company listed on the NASDAQ and NYSE is filtered through the program in Step 1, leaving only companies with a market capitalization between $200M and $200B.
+Every company listed on the NASDAQ and NYSE is filtered through the program in Step 1, leaving only companies with a market capitalization between $100M and $100B.

 Then in Step 2, this filtered list is ranked based off of earnings yield and return on capital.
 The two rankings are added together to create a combined ranking.

 The output is the 35 stocks with the lowest combined ranking.

-### Uses the YFinance API (a package) as well as Numpy and Pandas
+### Uses the YFinance API (a package) as well as Numpy, Pandas, and the concurrent.futures library